Frequently asked questions

 Who are the members of Executive Team of Lemminkäinen and what are their shareholdings?

 Lemminkäinen's President and CEO is Casimir Lindholm and CFO is Ilkka Salonen.
-The other members of the Executive Team are Executive Vice Presidents Robert Blumberg (Paving), Jan Gustafsson (HR), Sari Inkilä (Strategy and Development), Harri Kailasalo (Infrastructure projects), Pauli Mäkelä (Building construction, Finland).
+The other members of the Executive Team are Executive Vice Presidents Heikki Vuorenmaa (Paving), Jan Gustafsson (HR), Sari Inkilä (Strategy and Development), Harri Kailasalo (Infrastructure projects), Pauli Mäkelä (Building construction, Finland).

 Who are the members of Lemminkäinen's Board of Directors and what are their shareholdings?